 The local electricity supply is 220 volts 50 cycles AC, Type G and Type D outlets.
 You will need to supply your own international standard adapter if you plan to power and recharge your electronic devises.

 We understand that sufficient caloric intake and purified water are essential to keep the body functioning properly high up on the mountain.
 Our menu is specific to the activities of that day, and day of trekking ahead.
 By incorporating the right balance of carbohydrates and proteins, we keep our clients in top health.
-We also have vegetarian menus available and do our best with other special dietary situations.

 The following are a sample of our menu items: